 The manager's ability to calculate its own internal ratings on any bond allows it to properly assess smaller niche and unrated issues.
-These issues will tend to earn a premium of 150-200bp for an equivalent level of risk, which is key in allowing NCYF's portfolio to generate superior risk-adjusted returns.
+These issues will tend to earn a premium of 150-200 basis points for an equivalent level of risk, which is key in allowing NCYF's portfolio to generate superior risk-adjusted returns.